deanw77/Work-Day-Scheduler/README.md

 4) Each save button saves only the item from its corresponding block to local storage.
 5) Added a Clear All button to the bottom so user can easily remove all data to start a new day.
 6) Added a Save All button To save all items to local storage.
 Saves having to click save for each individual element.
-7) Added an icon to each task to show if it is saved or not.
-8) Added a delete button to remove completed tasks.
+7) Added a delete button to remove completed tasks.

 ## Hosted Site